Fingolfin7/Time-Tracker/README.md

 You can generate solutions for vs2019, vs2017, vs2010 etc.

 ## How to use it
-Included is a .txt file called `Subject Names` this contains a list of all the activities you want to keep track of.
+Included is a .txt file called `Saves.txt` this contains a list of all the activities you want to keep track of.
 Just add the activities you want to keep a track of to the file.
 Each activity should be on a new line.
 For example:

 `Mathematics`